Learn about Yarn Projects, which group your scripts together for use in a Dialogue Runner.

 The 'Create New Yarn Project' button in the Inspector.

 - A new Yarn Project will be created next to the Yarn script.

-- The new Yarn Project will be set up to include the Yarn script you created it from in its list of source scripts.
+- The new Yarn Project will include the Yarn script you created it from in its list of source scripts.

 A Yarn Project's inspector shows information about every variable that are used in the Yarn scripts.
 This section of the Inspector shows the name, type, description, and default value of each variable.

 The Inspector will show information about every variable in the project.
 If you use a

 declarestatement to declare a variable, you can control the initial value of a variable, as well as its description.
 If you don't declare a variable, Yarn Spinner will attempt to figure the variable's type out based on how it's used, and won't be able to provide a description.

 The list of variables in a Yarn Project.

 When you write a Yarn script, you write it in a specific human language.
 This is referred to as the 'base' language of the script.
 It's called the base language because it's the one you start with, and the one you translate into other languages.